Techniques 20 min read

 span:last-of-type /* the last span */

-Negation and state
+Negation and grouping

 css